Computers were designed to make our lives easier, right?

 This test case is even more similar to the macro that I want ultimately want to improve the speed of.
 It creates fewer sketch entities (100 sketches, 10 points per sketch), then saves a copy of the file after each sketch creation.
 I expect AddToDB to have less of an effect here.

 Conclusion: there were fewer sketch entities, so fewer event interruptions.
-That is why test 1 took considerably less time then in the previous case and that is why there is less of a difference between test 1 and 2.
-In the end there still is a difference of a factor 5 in execution speed.
+That is why test 1 took considerably less time than in the previous case and that is why there is less of a difference between test 1 and 2.
+In the end, there still is a difference of a factor 5 in execution speed.

 I created two XLSX files with 30 columns, one with 100 rows, one with 1000 rows.
 I wrote a simple macro that reads these cells in three different ways:

 The differences were once again incredible.
 Reading 1000 lines went from 20 seconds to 0.2 seconds, 100 times faster.
 So if you’re working with a massive Excel file, make sure you read as much of it in one go and use internal variables to process the data.
 The same goes for writing to and Excel file.
 Try to do it once, not cell by cell.

 Here’s a quick summary for the six methods we’ve talked about in this post to improve macro speed:

 These have been a pretty fruitful couple of days.
 I created macros that could bring my laptop to its knees for minutes, only to help to lower the loads after that.

 SOLIDWORKS offers many methods to improve execution speed.
 I was surprised to see that we could improve the macro speed by a factor two or three with each method.